johndpope/gromacs-gmxapi/python_packaging/roadmap.rst

   existing wrapper binaries can use the same mechanism to pass MPI_COMM_WORLD to libgromacs.

-* UI helpers should express - TODO Eric, we need to clarify what is meant here.
+* UI helpers should express.
-  - preferred name for datum as a string
+  - preferred name for datum as a string: `nsteps`, `tau-t`, etc.
-  - setter
+  - setter (function object, pointer to a builder method, )
-  - typing and type discovery
-  - help text
+  - typing and type discovery (could be deducible from setter, but something to allow user input checking, or determination of the suitability of a data source to provide the given input)
+  - help text: can be recycled to provide auto-extracted documentation, command-line help, and annotation in Python docstrings.
-  - (for CLI: short name for flag)
+  - for CLI: short name for flag.
+E.g. 'p' for "topology_file"
+  - for compatibility: deprecated / alternate names.
+E.g. "nstlist" for "neighbor_list_rebuild_interval", or "orire" for "enable_orientation_restraints"
+  - default values

 Possible GROMACS source changes whose impact is currently unknown
 =================================================================